 Coal Tips and Patty Tins

-She explores several themes such as current life observations and memories of growing up in Aberdare with its coal tips, industrial heritage and family connections.
+Karin explores several themes such as current life observations and memories of growing up in Aberdare with its coal tips, industrial heritage and family connections.
 Karin had a very strong bond with her grandmother and remembers being nursed by her, ‘Welsh style’ in a woollen shawl when poorly.
 Karin is drawn often to a recurrent theme of birds and their nests which she believes is a metaphor for this bond.

-Karin’s use of domestic and other found objects to is triggered by past personal experiences and conversations that she’s had with women about their role at home and/or work place where despite much progress and opportunity there is still gender inequality, even today.
+Karin’s use of domestic and other found objects is triggered by past personal experiences and conversations that she’s had with women about their role at home and/or work place where despite much progress and opportunity there is still gender inequality, even today.